rachelesmee/website/foss4guklocal2023/lancaster-programme.md

 ## Programme

-This is a provisional programme for the Lancaster meeting of the FOSS4G UK 2023 Conference.
+This is the programme for the Lancaster meeting of the FOSS4G UK 2023 Conference.

 <table class="programme">
 <tr><th>Time</th><th>Details</th></tr>